Determining the Winner in Alternating-Move Games: Alternating-Move Games on Complete Metric Spaces

 Then $A$ and $W_A$ have the same Hausdorff dimension, corresponding to the metric $d_2$ on $\Dyacanopy$ and $d$ on $\mathbb R$, respectively (see, for example, Theorem 3.4 in \cite{Baek2009}).
 While the games $\left(\Dya,W_A\right)$ and the dyadic intervals intersection game with target set $A$ can be naturally identified (see Subsection \ref{SchmidtGamesSubsection}), the fact that they are played on nonisometric metric spaces makes the equality of the Hausdorff dimension of the two target sets nontrivial. \end{remark}

-In this section we present the formal definition of a Schmidt game, and we prove a generalization of Proposition \ref{DyadicIntervalsProposition} for the cases of subgames of the $(\alpha,\beta)$-Schmidt games.
-In particular, we apply this generalization to prove an analogous version of Theorem~\ref{SchmidtHausdorff} in the settings of a complete doubling metric space, and $m$-adic intersection games in $\mathbb{R}^d$.
-Before going into the details, we state the definition of a doubling metric space. \begin{definition}[doubling metric space] A metric space $(X,d)$ is a \emph{doubling} metric space if there exists a \emph{doubling constant} $D\in\N\setminus\{0\}$ such that for every radius $r\in(0,\infty)$ and for every point $x\in X$, the closed ball $\closedb(x,r)$ can be covered by at most $D$ closed balls of radius $\tfrac{r}{2}$. \end{definition}
+In this section we present the formal definition of a Schmidt game and a generalization of Theorem~\ref{SchmidtHausdorff} to the setting of an arbitrary complete metric space.
+We also prove an analogous version of the theorem in the case of subgames of the $(\alpha,\beta)$-Schmidt games in a complete doubling metric space, and apply it to prove an analogous version of $m$-adic intersection games in $\mathbb{R}^d$, which Proposition \ref{DyadicIntervalsProposition} is a special case of.

-Examples for doubling metric spaces include $\mathbb{R}^d$ with any norm, and an $m$-adic tree with the $d_2$ metric.
-Laakso spaces \cite{LaaskoSpace}, a class of fractal metric spaces, provide nontrivial examples of doubling metric spaces.

-The following definitions will be useful in the remainder of the paper. \begin{definition} Let $(X,d)$ be a metric space, let $\emptyset\neq A\subseteq X$, and let $r\in(0,\infty)$. \begin{itemize} \item The \emph{external covering number of $A$ with closed balls of radius $r$}, denoted by $N^\text{ext}_r(A)$, is the minimal number of closed balls of radius $r$ that is needed to cover the set $A$ (by their union). \item The \emph{packing number of $A$ with closed balls of radius $r$}, denoted by $N^{\pack}_r(A)$, is the maximal number of closed balls of radius $r$ and with pairwise disjoint interiors that can be packed inside the set $A$ (\emph{i.e.}, such that their union is a subset of $A$). \end{itemize} \end{definition}